-There are several Mount St. Helens visitor centers located along State Highway 504, the main route into the National Volcanic Monument.
+There are several Mount St. Helens visitor centers located along State Highway 504, which is the main route into the National Volcanic Monument.
 Each offers different educational exhibits and viewing opportunities, along with shops, refreshments, and restrooms.
 Most offer access to trails.

 If you only have a short time to spend on your Mount St. Helens visit, the visitor center at Silver Lake is located just off Interstate 5 and offers excellent exhibits and a moving film.
 If you have time to drive all the way in, but can only stop at a single visitor center, choose the Johnston Ridge Observatory.

-Note: Volcano viewing is highly dependent... on the weather.
-However, if visibility does not allow a view of Mount St. Helens itself, spending time in the blast zone, visiting the centers, and hiking along interpretive trails is still an experience of a lifetime.Continue to 2 of 6 below.
+Note: Volcano viewing is highly dependent upon the weather.
+However, if visibility does not allow a view of Mount St. Helens itself, spending time in the blast zone, visiting the centers, and hiking along interpretive trails is still an experience of a lifetime.

 Mount St. Helens Visitor Center at Silver Lake

 The Mount St. Helens Visitor Center at Silver Lake, located five miles from the I-5 exit at Castle Rock, shows a powerful and moving 16-minute film detailing the events around the May 18, 1980, eruption.
 Exhibits provide information about volcanoes, comparing the Mount St. Helens eruption to others of historic significance.
 Adjacent to the center is the half-mile Silver Lake Wetlands Trail, where you can learn about the formation of Silver Lake and the plants and animals that live there.
 On clear days, Mount St. Helens can be seen in the distance.
-The visitor center also offers a fine book and map shop, and the staff are available to answer your questions.Continue to 3 of 6 below.
+This center also offers a book and map shop, and the staff is available to answer your questions.

-Charles W. Bingham Forest Learning Center at Mount St. Helens
+Charles W. Bingham Forest Learning Center

 The Charles W. Bingham Forest Learning Center at Mount St. Helens is sponsored jointly by Weyerhaeuser, the Washington Department of Transportation, and the Rocky Mountain Elk Foundation.
 Visitors will learn about forests and forestry management.
 A significant amount of the forested land in the blast zone was owned by Weyerhaeuser; exhibits at the center address the timber salvage and forest recovery activity that Weyerhaeuser has conducted since the eruption.
-Other attractions include multimedia presentations, an elk viewpoint, a volcano-themed playground, a forest trail, and a gift shop.Continue to 4 of 6 below.
+Other attractions include multimedia presentations, an elk viewpoint, a volcano-themed playground, a forest trail, and a gift shop.

-Mount St. Helens Science and Learning Center at Coldwater
+Science Learning Center

 The Coldwater Ridge Visitor Center was permanently closed on November 5, 2007.
-In 2012 the facility reopened as the Mount St. Helens Science and Learning Center and now offers field trips and educational programs and is available for meetings and conferences.
-Programs for kids, adults, and whole families are presented by the Mount St. Helens Institute, which operates the Science and Learning Center in cooperation with the USDA Forest Service.
-These programs include guided hiking and climbing trips and hands-on, outdoor geology or biology learning experiences.Continue to 6 of 6 below.
+In 2012, the facility reopened as the Mount St. Helens Science Learning Center and now offers field trips and educational programs and is available for meetings and conferences.
+Programs for kids, adults, and entire families are presented by the Mount St. Helens Institute, which operates the Science and Learning Center in cooperation with the USDA Forest Service.
+These programs include guided hiking and climbing trips as well as hands-on, outdoor geology or biology learning experiences.

-Johnston Ridge Observatory at Mount St. Helens
+Johnston Ridge Observatory